0xPARC/0xparc-intro-book/easy/src/intro.typ

 You can then decrypt and obtain $y$, knowing that the server cannot extract anything meaningful from $Enc(x)$ without your secret key.

-(You could imagine many more applications of FHE, such as a dating service that doesn't know anything about people it is matchmaking.)

 = Programmable Cryptography in the World

 In the past decade, there has been both a surprisingly high amount of theoretical work but also